 Our goal is to design creative, interactive programs that encourage children to discover history together.
 Through programs aligned with the Connecticut Social Studies Framework standards, we aim to ensure that students and teachers enjoy meaningful educational experiences.

-With school curricula in mind, we have created programs for second and fifth graders that focus on the history of Madison's people, places, and events.
+With school curricula in mind, we have created programs for that focus on the history of Madison's people, places, and events.
 We thank our neighbors at the Deacon John Grave House, the Charlotte L. Evarts Memorial Archives, and the First Congregational Church for their collaboration in our collective efforts.

 MHS history-based school programs provide age-appropriate, hands-on, and interactive components that encourage student engagement.
 Each learner returns to the classroom with a greater understanding of the history of Madison.